SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 1. Click **Delete Indicators**.
 The following dialog appears. <br/><img src={useBaseUrl('img/platform-services/threat-intelligence-delete-indicators.png')} alt="Delete threat intelligence indicators" style={{border: '1px solid gray'}} width="500" />
 1. Select indicators to delete from the source:
    * **Delete all indicators**.
 Remove all indicators from the source.
    * **Delete indicators matching the expression**.
 Enter the attribute and value to match.
 For example, if you want to delete indicators with certain "valid until" dates from **Sumo normalized JSON** files, for an attribute enter `validUntil` and for a value enter a date.
-The attributes and values you enter must match attributes and values in the files uploaded in [Add indicators in the threat intelligence tab](#add-indicators-in-the-threat-intelligence-tab) above.
+The attributes and values you enter must match attributes and values in the indicators.
 1. Click **Delete**.

-## Search for threats
+## Find threats

 Once you [add threat intelligence indicators](#add-indicators-in-the-threat-intelligence-tab), you can perform searches to find matches to data in the indicators using:
 * [`threatlookup` search operator](#threatlookup-search-operator)
 * [`hasThreatMatch` Cloud SIEM rules language function](#hasthreatmatch-cloud-siem-rules-language-function)

+You can also see threat indicators displayed on Entitties in the Cloud SIEM UI.
+See [Threat indicators in the Cloud SIEM UI](#threat-indicators-in-the-cloud-siem-ui).

 ### threatlookup search operator